zkerkeb-class/service-ia-MalicknND/README.md

 - morgan: ^1.10.0
 - dotenv: ^16.3.1

-## 🤝 Contribution
+## 🤝 Contributing

-1. Fork le projet
+1. Fork the project
-2. Créer une branche pour votre fonctionnalité (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrir une Pull Request
+5. Open a Pull Request

-## 📄 Licence
+## 📄 License

-Ce projet est sous licence MIT.
-Voir le fichier `LICENSE` pour plus de détails.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.